lucbrd8/app-tripadvisor/README.md

 The application is built in three tabs as mentionned in the previous part.
 The whole application is contained in a (tabs) file to always navigate between the 3 tabs.
 The home and the about tab contain one screen.
 The list tab containt 4 screens, which are the list of the rest areas, a screen to add a new area, a screen to see reviews on a precise area, and a screen to add a review to an area.
 We use the expo-router tool to navigate in the app insted of using Navigation and Stack from react-native, because it was more easy to use and to understand short term.
 The data storage is made with 3 different databases : one to keep the users information, one which contains the areas, with two fields "name" and "position", and a review database which contains an "areaId" key to link the review to its area, and severals fields to rate the rest area.

+## Maps

+At the beginning of the week, we started trying to integrate the expo-maps library, which was recently released in alpha by the Expo team.
+This library is designed to work on iOS, Android, and Web, which was perfect for our goal of building a cross-platform app.
+Our objective was to display an interactive map centered on a given location, with a marker and smooth navigation.

+I decided to focus only on Apple Maps, which are supported natively on iOS.
+This would avoid the complexity of Google Maps while still providing a map for iPhone users.
+I changed the provider to apple, updated the iOS config, and tested with a minimal project.
+Unfortunately, even this solution didn’t work.
+Every time I launched the app, I saw an error screen saying “expo maps not recognized,” even though the module was installed and the imports were correct.

+After many failed attempts on iOS, I decided to switch to Android.
+Android is usually more flexible for alpha packages and works better with Expo tools.
+I installed Android Studio, set up an emulator, and used npx expo run:android to build a Dev Client version of the app.
+This was necessary because expo-go, the standard client, doesn’t support native libraries like expo-maps.

+On Android, I was finally able to run the app without any critical error.
+When I opened it, a window appeared asking for a Google Maps API key.
+This was a partial success: it showed that the library was correctly linked to the app, but the API was not configured yet.
+I still needed to add the API key in the AndroidManifest.xml file and activate the correct services on the Google Cloud Console.
+Since that required extra time, I put that part on hold.

+At the same time, to avoid being stuck, I decided to create a Web version of the map.
+My goal was to have at least a working demo in the browser.
+I used react-leaflet, a mature library that easily displays OpenStreetMap maps.
+I created a MapContainer.web.js component and added a TileLayer and Marker.
+This allowed me to show a working interactive map on the web, with no complex setup or API key needed.
+However, I faced an issue with expo-router, which requires that a .web.js file has a fallback file without a platform extension.
+Because of that, I got an error when loading the page.
+To fix it, I added an empty MapContainer.js file to serve as a fallback for non-Web platforms.

+Even though I haven’t managed to get everything working yet, I believe this has been a good introduction to the challenges of using experimental packages in a cross-platform project.
+It gave me hands-on experience with platform-specific configuration, the limitations of Expo Go, and the benefits of using a Dev Client.

 ## Dependencies that we used

 expo-router